ambanum/pariscall.international/_includes/pages/texts/en/case-studies/principle-6.md

 [Read the Carnegie Endowment's report](https://carnegieendowment.org/files/Levite_SupplyChain_final.pdf)

-### Members of the Charter of Trust strengthen cybersecurity along the entire supply chain of their products and services
+### Charter of Trust: member companies strengthen cybersecurity along the entire supply chain of their products and services

 The digital world is changing everything.
 Today, billions of devices are connected through the Internet of Things.
 While this creates great opportunities, it also harbors great risks.
 To make the digital world more secure, partners from industry have joined forces with the Charter of Trust.